-Such requests should be made as soon as practicable after the occurrence.
-Applications made more than seven days after the final examination in a subject will only be considered in exceptional circumstances.
+Such requests should be made as soon as practicable after the occurrence and in any event no more than seven days after the final examination in a subject.

 When submitting a request for special consideration students should provide all possible supporting evidence (eg medical certificates) together with their registration number and enrolment details.